turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - IsOrtho() : bool	-- returns true if the camera is using orthographic projection, false otherwise
 - GetOrthoVerticalSize() : float result
 - SetOrthoVerticalSize(float value)	-- Sets the vertical size of the camera in world space, used only in orthographic projection mode
+- ProjectToScreen(Vector point, Canvas canvas)	-- projects the world-space point to screen space within the canvas logical width and height units (sceen width and height).
+If the Z coordinate is positive that means that it is in front of the camera, otherwise it is behind (can be considered to be clipped)

 #### AnimationComponent
 - Timer : float